Abasz/ESPRowingMonitor/README.md

 One advantage of the ESP32 ISR is that it is real-time (compared to ORM's polling strategy), which in theory would make this solution more accurate.
 However, testing showed that any deviation of the data produced by ORM and ESP Rowing Monitor is within the margin of error.
 So there is no real evidence that this added accuracy can be translated into an apparent improvement of the data quality.
 Actually, due to some noise filtering that ORM has, ORM may be a better choice for certain setups (mostly machines that produce quite some noise).

-This project uses the same [Theil Sen Quadratic Regression](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/physics_openrowingmonitor.md#a-mathematical-perspective-on-key-metrics) model to determine torque as ORM, which is used as the main stroke detection algorithm.
+This project by default uses the same [Theil Sen Quadratic Regression](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/physics_openrowingmonitor.md#a-mathematical-perspective-on-key-metrics) model to determine torque as ORM, which is used as the main stroke detection algorithm.
 This is supplemented with a secondary fallback algorithm that uses a different approach compared to the way ORM tackles this.
 This secondary algorithm fits a linear regression curve to the calculated slopes of the recovery regression lines for every "flank" (i.e., it looks for the slope of slopes on every impulse).
 The slope of slopes calculated from the data points within a "flank" (once there is no power provided to the flywheel by the rower) becomes flat within a margin as the deceleration of the flywheel becomes fairly constant.

 ![Recovery slopes chart](docs/imgs/recovery-slopes-chart.jpg)

-The secondary algorithm looks for the moment when the slope of slopes flatlines (again, within a margin set by the user).
+The default secondary algorithm looks for the moment when the slope of slopes flatlines (again, within a margin set by the user).

+Nevertheless, for certain machinces (based on experience where only 1 or 2 impulses per rotation is present), the user can select the traditional stroke detection algorithm.
+There are three options in this respect:

+1) the more advanced torque based with the slope of slope as secondary algorithm (recommended for machines capable of producing several impulses per rotation),
+2) the slope based (that is basically the traditional acceleration and deceleration base method), or
+3) use both at the same time

 Please note that due to the difference between the Rpi and the ESP32 (including but not limited to the CPU power, flash size, etc.), certain limitations and constraints apply to this project.
 Please see the limitations section for further details.